Atsutakemura/SimpleWars/README.md

-# SimpleWars - BabylonJS RTS Game
+# Engage on Fulwia - BabylonJS RTS Game

-A simple game project, that uses BabylonJS to run on WebGL.
+A real-time strategy game project, that uses BabylonJS to run on WebGL.
 The project is open for community advices and contributions!

 # Intro